mzazon/awesome-cloud-projects/aws/enterprise-server-migration/enterprise-server-migration.md

 ## Discussion

 AWS Application Migration Service represents a significant advancement in cloud migration technology, offering automated lift-and-shift capabilities that dramatically reduce the complexity and risk associated with large-scale server migrations.
 The service's block-level replication ensures data consistency while minimizing downtime, making it suitable for mission-critical applications that cannot tolerate extended outages.
+MGN follows the AWS Well-Architected Framework principles by providing secure, reliable, and cost-effective migration capabilities with built-in monitoring and automated recovery features.

 The wave-based migration approach enables organizations to migrate servers in logical groups, allowing for coordinated cutover events and reduced operational complexity.
 This methodology is particularly valuable for applications with interdependencies, where the migration sequence must be carefully orchestrated to maintain system functionality.
-The ability to test migrated workloads before production cutover provides additional confidence and reduces the risk of application compatibility issues.
+The ability to test migrated workloads before production cutover provides additional confidence and reduces the risk of application compatibility issues, supporting the reliability pillar of the Well-Architected Framework.

 Key architectural considerations include network bandwidth planning for initial replication, security group configuration for replication servers, and launch template customization for different server types.
 Organizations should also consider implementing automated testing frameworks to validate migrated applications, as manual testing can become a bottleneck in large-scale migrations.
-The service's integration with AWS CloudWatch and CloudTrail provides comprehensive monitoring and auditing capabilities essential for enterprise migrations.
+The service's integration with AWS CloudWatch and CloudTrail provides comprehensive monitoring and auditing capabilities essential for enterprise migrations, as detailed in the [AWS Application Migration Service User Guide](https://docs.aws.amazon.com/mgn/latest/ug/what-is-application-migration-service.html).

 Cost optimization strategies include using smaller replication server instance types during off-peak hours, implementing lifecycle policies for staging area storage, and leveraging AWS Cost Explorer to monitor migration-related expenses.
 The 90-day free tier for each migrated server provides significant cost savings for organizations planning their migration timeline effectively.
+Following [AWS cost optimization best practices](https://docs.aws.amazon.com/wellarchitected/latest/cost-optimization-pillar/welcome.html) ensures migration projects stay within budget while maintaining performance requirements.

 > **Tip**: Use AWS MGN's API to automate server grouping and migration orchestration, enabling fully automated migration workflows for consistent and repeatable deployments.
+The [AWS CLI MGN reference](https://docs.aws.amazon.com/cli/latest/reference/mgn/index.html) provides comprehensive command documentation for scripting complex migration scenarios.

 ## Challenge